cosmox/projekktor/README.md

 - All code is reformatted for more readability, and has had problematic non-ASCII characters removed
 - Small change to controlbar plugin that attaches same bindings to scrubberknob as exist on the progress bar.
+- Added option to disable cookies if a falsy (0, false, null) cookieExpiry value is set.

 How to build your own Projekktor
 --------------------------------